conduitio-labs/conduit-connector-redshift/README.md

 ## Source

-Conduit's Redshift source connector allows you to move data from a Redshift table with the specified `dsn` and `table` configuration parameters.
-Upon starting, the source connector takes a snapshot of a given table in the database, then switches into change data capture (CDC) mode.
+Conduit's Redshift source connector allows you to move data from multiple Redshift tables with the specified `dsn` and `tables` configuration parameters.
+Upon starting, the source connector takes a snapshot the tables in the database, then switches into change data capture (CDC) mode.
 In CDC mode, the connector will only detect new rows.

 ### Snapshots

-At the first launch of the connector, the snapshot mode is enabled and the last value of the `orderingColumn` is stored to the position, to know the boundary of this mode.
-The connector reads all rows of a table in batches, using a keyset pagination, limiting the rows by `batchSize` and ordering by `orderingColumn`.
+At the first launch of the connector, the snapshot mode is enabled and the last value of the `orderingColumn` corresponding to a table is stored to the position, to know the boundary of this mode.
+The connector reads all rows of a table in batches, using a keyset pagination, limiting the rows by `batchSize` and ordering by `orderingColumn` and then does the same for other tables.
 The connector stores the last processed element value of an `orderingColumn` in a position, so the snapshot process can be paused and resumed without losing data.
 Once all rows in that initial snapshot are read the connector switches into CDC mode.